ciphermenial/ciphermenial.github.io/_posts/2023-05-05-jellyfin-gpu-passthrough.md

 NOTE: The CUDA Samples are not meant for performance measurements.
 Results may vary when GPU Boost is enabled.
 ```

-Now to test this, you can copy the bandwidthTest binary to your LXD container that you have configured passthrough and run it.
-Make sure to change container to the name of your container when running this command.
+Now to test this, you can copy the bandwidthTest binary to your LXD container, that you have configured passthrough, and run it.
+Make sure to change "container" to the name of your container when running this command.

 ```bash
 lxc file push ~/cuda-samples/Samples/1_Utilities/bandwidthTest/bandwidthTest container/root/